jmcmellen/splat/README.md

 * splat.cpp

+  * Incorporate John's antenna height changes from SPLAT 1.4.3 (unreleased).

+  * Revert to using the ITM model by default, in accordance with SPLAT 1.4.3.

   * The PlotLOSMap() and PlotLRMap() functions have been converted to run multithreaded if a "-mt" flag is passed on the command line.

-  * WritePPM(), WritePPMSS(), etc were converted to WriteImage(), WriteImageSS(), etc, and functionality to allow them to emit png or jpg images instead of pixmaps was added.
+  * WritePPM(), WritePPMSS(), etc were converted to WriteImage(), WriteImageSS(), etc, and functionality was added to allow them to emit png or jpg images instead of pixmaps.
+Add "-png" or "-jpg" to the command line as you like.
+The generated jpg's are smaller but the text can be hard to read in some instances.
+The png's are, of course, lossless, and nice and crisp, but they are larger and take slightly longer to generate.
+    Both are an order of magnitude smaller than the pixmaps though.

 ## To Do